| Recovering from LED 20ee000b

 on your root file systems.

-for specific IPL procedures related to your type and model of hardware.
+Please refer to your system user's or installation and service guidefor specific IPL procedures related to your type and model of hardware.
 You

 can also refer to the document titled

-Booting in Service Mode
+Booting in Service Mode.

 2. With bootable media of the same version and level as the system, boot the